Craig Rothhammer, LCSW - Therapist at Grow Therapy

 Virtual

 I am a highly experienced practitioner with 45 years of clinical experience, willing to work with more complex cases.
-I have a calm demeanor (California beach style) but communicate directly, with transparency and tact..
+I have a calm demeanor (California beach style) but communicate directly, with transparency and tact.
 My goals are. to ensure your safety, assist you in developing the skills and insights to approach a vast array of situations., with the best possible outcomes.
-I seek to provide the means to manage immediate issues, but also techniques to become more independent in facing the inevitable future challenges of life.
+I seek to provide you the means to manage immediate issues, but also techniques to become more independent in facing the inevitable future challenges of life.
 I have a tool kit of therapeutic approaches to find what best works for you, but also have extensive experience administering large behavioral health programs, where I can support the challenges of dealing with complex systems.
 I can listen attentively, educate you, and at times, assist you in accessing supportive resources, you may not have known are available or that you qualify for, to develop a holistic and comprehensive plan for continued wellness.
 I have accepted very complex cases, but stay within my areas of competency.
 These do not include primary chemical dependency treatment, LGBTQI+ issues, or eating disorders.
 I do not work with PC 290 registrants, those in court ordered treatment, workmen's compensation cases, or any others involving the legal system.
 I only do individual therapy.
 No couples or groups.
-I do not write letters for disability claims, emotional support animals, or to employers.
+I do not write letters for emotional support animals.
+I will complete FMLA/CAFRA paperwork for your employer and/or short-term disability forms once we have met long enough for us to have a sense of one another, typically 8-10 sessions.
 My clinical license information is linked below: https://search.dca.ca.gov/details/2002/LCSW/9561/945099cb09db3ad408421b2df2e9f7d4

 My greatest strengths are my extensive skills given my lengthy professional practice.
 I was an oral examiner for 15 years for the California Board of Behavioral Science Examiners when licensing still involved an oral examination.
 I am flexible having delivered services in the office, in people's homes, in FEMA shelters following disasters, and with homeless individuals.
 I am very empathetic.
 I am familiar with systems and programs, thus can assist you to understand and negotiate them, never accepting no when a yes is possible.
 We will work to overcome any systemic barriers denying needed treatment for which you are eligible.
 My breadth of experience is such that I am comfortable addressing almost any issue, and will not judge you.
+My greatest cultural competence is listening to the norms and expectations you have lived with.
 I am willing to work with people of any gender identity, sexual orientation, religious background, ethnic background, racial background, socioeconomic circumstances, older adolescents to the very elderly.
 I am monolingual in English, so proficiency in English is essential for a productive dialogue.
 Though I have worked with people of all backgrounds, I give everyone a new look.
 I do not review prior records before meeting with you, doing a psychosocial history, and formulating my impressions.
 I have seen errors and biases passed on from one clinician to another.
 I rely upon you to help me understand your identity and how it impacts you and how you relate to the world, making no assumptions based on stereotypes.

 Appointments